ZaenetDev/jenkins-iac/docs/Jenkins-IAC-journey.md

 This entire project was done from scratch using a self-taught approach and a desire to simulate real-world DevOps problems in a homelab.
 Major takeaways:

-- Deep understanding of how the pieces fit together (Terraform, Ansible, Jenkins, Git)
+- Building understanding of how the pieces fit together (Terraform, Ansible, Jenkins, Git)
 - Real-world security hygiene (secrets management, credential boundaries)
 - Infrastructure lifecycle automation